 Tips & Best Practices

-A few ideas to help you get the most out of TezBlock and actually change your screen habits.
+A few ideas to help you get the most out of TezBlock — from your first profile to advanced features like Strict Mode, breaks, and schedules.

 Setting up your first profile